oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

-The MQTT v5.0 CONNECT control packet includes a `Session Expiry Interval` property that informs the broker how long the Client's session state must be retained when the session is disconnected.
+The MQTT v5.0 CONNECT control packet includes a `Session Expiry Interval` property that informs the broker how long the Client's session state is to be retained when the session is disconnected.
 The MQTT v5.0 PUBLISH control packet includes a `Message Expiry Interval` property that specifies the lifetime of the Application Message in seconds.
 This transfer specification makes no